Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Conclusion

 \section{Conclusion}

 In this paper, we proposed \approach, an approach to automatically identify content requirements in financial documents.
-Our approach utilizes IR and ML to conduct analysis, at multiple levels of granularity, on financial documents to understand the context, semantics, and indicator terms of every sentence.
-Furthermore, \approach uses a heuristic-based sentence selector, which considers the knowledge of IR, ML, and domain-specific phrases to trace text spans related to the information types specified in the content requirements.
+Our approach combines IR and ML, to conduct analysis at multiple levels of granularity on financial documents in order to understand the context, semantics, and indicator terms of every sentence.
+Furthermore, \approach uses a heuristic-based sentence selector, which considers the information from IR, ML, and domain-specific phrases to trace text spans related to the information types specified in the content requirements.
 We evaluated \approach by assessing its effectiveness in identifying information types based on 100 financial documents from different investment companies.
 Evaluation results show that \approach can accurately retrieve a large percentage of sentences related to information types, with an average precision value of \FITIPAvg. \approach can thus effectively inform regulators about potentially missing information types and assist them in inspecting financial documents.
-As part of future work, we plan to investigate the applicability of \approach on other types of financial documents with different information types.